The State of Redistricting Litigation (July 2017 Edition)

 Wisconsin: Gill v.
 Whitford

-In Wisconsin, a landmark partisan gerrymandering ruling looks to be heading to the U.S. Supreme Court.
+In Wisconsin, a landmark partisan gerrymandering ruling is at the U.S. Supreme Court.

 Last November, a panel of three federal judges declared that the state house plan adopted by Wisconsin’s Republican-controlled legislature in 2011 was an unconstitutional partisan gerrymander that violated both the Equal Protection Clause and the plaintiffs’ First Amendment freedom of association.
 The ruling was the first time in over three decades that a federal court invalidated a redistricting plan for partisan bias.